ujaan-chatterjee/ujaan-chatterjee/README.md

-# Ujaan Chatterjee — AI Trailblazer in Training
+# Ujaan Chatterjee — AI Trailblazer in the Making

 <div align="center">